Sage-Bionetworks/genie-bpc-pipeline/CONTRIBUTING.md

 ### Default processes resource requirements

 Defaults for process resource requirements (CPUs / memory / time) for a process should be defined in `nextflow.config`.

+### Testing
+1. To test locally,  you can’t use ghcr.io/sage-bionetworks/docker_image_name locally directly.
+You will need to pull the docker image to local and test with it.
+2. To test on Sequra, go to the test_bpc_pipeline, edit the pipeline by pointing it to your feature branch then update.
+Doing this will allow you to select parameters from the dropdown menu directly.